CloudM-Migrate/documentation/Troubleshooting/M365Endpoint.md

 ---

-### Migration Failed The remote server returned an error: (401) Unauthorized
+### Migration Failed Remote Server Returned an Error 429

-Validate that the admin has full access rights over the users are failing and to check the credentials.
+The 429 error is caused by throttling from Microsoft to protect their own system resources.
+There is no way to work around this throttling short of asking Microsoft to lift it for your tenant.

+There are two ways that you can try to delay the throttling, divide the submission of your migrations into different batches, and use a different Global Admin account for each batch.